 Finish the Dish

-- Top the sheet pan chicken with fresh parsley and serve with the yogurt sauce.
+- Top with fresh parsley and serve with the yogurt sauce.

 - Onion: Use thinner slices if you want the onion to get really deep brown and crispy while it bakes.
 Use thick slices or wedges if you prefer just some crispiness around the edges.